roonie007/react-sfc/packages/vite-plugin/README.md

 Sorry for the rant.
 I just really hate JSX, let's get back to business, here are some features of React SFC:

-- **Single File Components**: Define your component's template, logic, and styles in a single `.rc` file.
+- **Single File Components**: Define your component's template, logic, and styles in a single `.react` file.
 - **Familiar Syntax**: Inspired by Vue & Svelte SFCs, making it easy for developers familiar with Vue and Svelte to get started.
 - **Custom Directives**:
   - `$if`: Simplify conditional rendering in your templates.